ringcentral/ringcentral-pjsip/README.md

 ## Todo

 - How to deploy to AWS?
-- Do a telephony survey demo, like the one I created using IVR scripting API
 - Add demo about microphone and speaker
+- high concurrence
+    - one application to handle handreds of calls

 ## Miscellaneos